Federal Tax Credits for Air Conditioners and Heat Pumps Under the Inflation Reduction Act [2023]

 Air Source Heat Pumps

-- Mini-Split (a.k.a.
-Ductless or Non-Ducted) Systems must have a SEER2 of at least 16, EER2 of at least 12 and HSPF2 of at least 9.
+- In the Southern United States, ENERGY STAR certified Mini-Split (a.k.a.
+Ductless or Non-Ducted) Systems with SEER2 at least 16, EER2 at least 12 and HSPF2 at least 9, are eligible.

 - The heat pump system must be purchased and installed between January 1, 2023, and December 31, 2032.